Gus1616/Dublin_bikes_project/README.md

 --------

-This is a web application designed to provide real time information for the availability of bikes at the stations around Dublin city.
+This is a web application designed to provide real time information for the availability of bikes at the stations around Dublin.
 The user can see a map of all the stations as well as viewing the amount of bikes/stands available at each one.
 Weather information and average occupancy is also available to assist the user in planning a journey for a certain time of day.

+Google charts plugin allows the user to estimate when a certain location will be busy, this is done on an hourly timeframe and also a weekly time frame for a given bike stand

 Extra features that are included are:
  - Full screen mode